 Similarly, which kind of website would you rather visit?

-So, which store and website did you prefer?
+So, which website did you prefer?

 What is user experience (UX)?

-How is it different to customer service?
+How is it different from customer service?

 Customer service example